Infrastructure Pentesting

 Scope examples

 The following environments can be included during an infrastructure pen test: External, Internal or Cloud IT infrastructures.
-We can also test laptops, PCs, smartphones or test the available Wi-Fi on site.
+Testing laptops, PCs, smartphones or testing the available Wi-Fi on site is also among the possibilities.
+Want insight into the security of any of the above environments?
+Or do you have another issue you want answered?
+Then get in touch!

 What attack scenarios are possible for infrastructure pen testing?